Meet the Research Culture & Researcher Development Team

 Jennifer is the Writing Adviser for PGRs across all four Colleges of the University of Glasgow.
 She designs and delivers workshops on a range of topics relevant to writing during the PhD, and also works on a 1:1 basis with PGRs with specific questions or issues to address.
 She has co-authored two books on writing in the sciences and collaborates with colleagues across the institution in order to innovatively support researchers in the development of their writing skills.

 Katrina Gardner is the Careers Manager for PGRs and Research Staff at the University of Glasgow.
-Katrina works closely with the Researcher Development Team to offer careers workshops and one-to-one consultations for researchers, as well as guidance for supervisors and PIs seeking to support their researchers.
+Katrina works closely with the Researcher Development Team to co-lead the UofG strategy for Research Careers.
+She offer careers workshops and one-to-one consultations, online events,and career path webinars for researchers, as well as giving guidance for supervisors and PIs seeking to support their researchers.

 PGR Mental Health Adviser

-Suzie is the University’s Mental Health and Wellbeing Campaigns Advisor and PGR Mental Health Advisor, and leads our Wellbeing Team within Counselling & Psychological Services.
-Suzie is passionate about building mental health literacy through accessible and engaging communications and activities, and supporting students to build their self-knowledge and access the right services and support for their needs.
+Suzie is the University’s Mental Health and Wellbeing Campaigns Advisor and PGR Mental Health Advisor, and she leads our Wellbeing Team within Counselling & Psychological Services.
+Suzie is passionate about building mental health literacy through accessible and engaging communications and activities, and supporting UofG PGRs to build their self-knowledge and access the right workshops, services and support.

-Claire is the PGR Administrator and their responsibilities are the day-today running of our PGR Training Courses and answering questions from PGRs.
-Claire has made lots of connections during their time at the UoG, which they use to point people in the right direction, whatever their query.
+Claire is the PGR Administrator and first point of contact for PGR queries about professional and career development.
+Claire is responsible for the day-today running of our vast PGR development provision including courses, workshops, events, networks and competitions, and also for answering a wide range or questions from PGRs.
+Claire has made lots of connections during their time at UofG, which they use to point people in the right direction, whatever their query.
+Claire is on Secondment until May 2023.

 PGR Events Intern